nsbgn/pandoc.mk/README.md

 3. A minimalist theme to present the above in as clear and concise a way as possible.

-Simply execute `make` to generate a `build/` directory containing all scripts, stylesheets and the example website.
+Simply execute `make` or `make -j` to generate a `build/` directory containing all scripts, stylesheets and the example website.

 To make `snel` available globally, do `sudo make install`.
 You can then simply `include snel.mk` from any other makefile to import all its recipes and